We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Whether or not you decide to sell your diamond, know that you can just as easily sell your setting.

 Your setting will be worth the scrap gold price.
-Even if your ex paid $4,050 for a custom setting, your ring will still be melted down to scrap gold.
+Even if your ex paid $4,050 for a custom setting like this one from James Allen, your ring will still be melted down to scrap gold.
 Why?
 Almost everyone wants a specific, unique design for their engagement ring.
 Rather than reusing your ring, a consumer would prefer their own design.

 While it’s a financial loss to sell your ring for scrap gold, you’re at least able to recoup some of the cost.
 Most pawn shops and jewelry stores pay about 50 cents for every dollar of scrap gold value.
 For example, if the scrap value for your ring is $2,000, a store will probably offer to buy the ring for about $1,000.
 However, at Abe Mor, they offer 75 cents for every dollar of scrap value.
 So, in that example, you’d receive $1,500 for the $2,000 scrap gold value, instead of $1,000.
 And if you work through Abe Mor, they’ll handle the resale of your diamond and setting.